Mount Wilson Hike: Observatory, Trails & Views

 I completed my hike from Sierra Madre to Mt.
 Wilson in 6 hours and 8 minutes of moving time.
 The ascent took approximately 4 hours and 35 minutes, while the descent took about 2 hours and 20 minutes.
 I did not record the additional mile round trip to the wooden sign for my photo, which also added some elevation gain.

-Relive my hike to Mt Wilson
+Relive my Mt Wilson Hike

 Final thoughts on hiking Mt Wilson

-Hiking Mt.
-Wilson was my hardest hike this year, yet I consider it one of the ‘easiest’ in the original SoCal Six Pack of Peaks challenge.
+Hiking Mt Wilson was my hardest hike this year, yet I consider it one of the ‘easiest’ in the original SoCal Six Pack of Peaks challenge.
 This means I have a lot to look forward to.
 The unexpected wildlife encounters, especially seeing deer in LA, made my day.
 Although I could have done without seeing the snake, it was still a great adventure.
 Holiday traffic in LA made the experience more pleasant, easing my 4-hour round-trip drive to the trailhead.
 If you love hiking and are looking for a new challenge, I highly recommend tackling the SoCal Six Pack of Peaks.
-Share your own hiking experiences and tips in the comments below—I’d love to hear your stories!
+Share your own hiking experiences and tips in the comments below.
+I’d love to hear your stories!

-Post originally published on June 5, 2024, and last updated on December 4, 2024.
+Post originally published on June 5, 2024, and last updated on September 29, 2025.